maximo-ale/course-platform-api/README.md

 # Course Platform API

-A complete RESTful API for a course platform, built with Node.js, Express, and MongoDB.
+A complete RESTful API for a course platform, built with Node.js, Express, and PostgreSQL.
 Includes user authentication, role-based authorization, course management, and enrollment features.

 ## Quick Start